-After graduating from CUNY BA, Daniel Kennedy, a Fulbright finalist, was accepted to Clare College of Cambridge University for an M.Phil. degree in Arts, Culture and Education on a scholarship fully funded by The Cambridge Commonwealth Trust and the Cambridge Overseas Trust.
+After CUNY BA, Daniel Kennedy was accepted to Cambridge University for an M.Phil. on a scholarship fully funded by The Cambridge Commonwealth Trust and the Cambridge Overseas Trust.

 Yuki Azuchi’s experience as an immigrant and a woman in New York City led her to design her own study of the Asian and Asian American experience.